Al0den/notion.nvim/README.md

 require"notion".openMenu()
 ```

 Inside the `menu`, different functions are accesible through the default keys.
-As of right now, editKey will open, if possible, a markdown file containing all the data of the event/page.
-As of right now, saving the file doesnt push to the API, but this is a work in progress.
+As of right now, editKey will open, if possible, a json file containing all the data of the event/page (according to defaults editor preference).
+Saving said file will push to the API.
+Note that for pages, every single block is pushed indivudally, and due to API rate limits, only one per second is pushed.
+Feel free to do anything during this time and let the plugin do its update.
+If notifications are enabled, a small pop-up in the top right corner will indicated progress.
+Database entries are saved in one time

 In it's current state, two things can happen when calling the viewKey or editKey:
 - Hovering a database entry, will create the file instantaneously
 - Hovering a page, will take a bit of time to fetch the different page blocks

-viewKey will only open markdown, but editKey will open markdown next to a compressed json file.
-Modifying the json and saving it will send the new data to the API.

 Currently not caching or auto-updating page childrens as to not overwhelm the API, as a new API call would anyways be needed on key press to get the latest information